OpenBB-finance/backend-for-terminal-pro/elastic_example/README.md

 ## Step 2 - Add ElasticSearch Account info

-You will need to identify the following from your snowflake account
+You will need to identify the following from your ElasticSearch account

 ```python
 client = Elasticsearch(